magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 All new projects already include these features.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-**New projects provisioned starting October 23, 2017** will already have Staging and Production in their Project Web Interface.
+**New projects provisioned October 23, 2017 and later** will already have Staging and Production in their Project Web Interface.
 Any existing projects created before this date will need to enter a ticket to be converted.
 </div>

 ## New features {#features}